Pandemic Relief Talks Inch Ahead, But McConnell Is Resistant

 “It's not a question of ‘íf.'
 It's a question of ‘when,'" said Senate GOP Whip John Thune of South Dakota.
 “We have to do more.
 We know that."

-Pelosi said earlier Tuesday that she and Mnuchin remained at odds over refundable tax credits for the working poor and families with children, the size of a Democratic-sought aid package for state and local governments and a liability shield for businesses and other organizations against lawsuits over their COVID-19 preparations.
+Pelosi and Mnuchin appear to remain at odds over refundable tax credits for the working poor and families with children, the size of a Democratic-sought aid package for state and local governments and a liability shield for businesses and other organizations against lawsuits over their COVID-19 preparations.

-Pelosi's spokesman, Drew Hammill, wrote on Twitter that she and Mnuchin then spoke for 45 minutes and found “more clarity and common ground" and that “both sides are serious about finding a compromise."
-Another conversation is slated for Wednesday.
+Pelosi said Tuesday evening that talks with Mnuchin “provided more clarity and common ground as we move closer to an agreement” and that it's clear that “both sides are serious about finding a compromise.”

-The Pelosi-Mnuchin talks also involve pandemic jobless aid, the second round of $1,200 direct payments and money for schools, testing and vaccines.
+The Pelosi-Mnuchin talks also involve pandemic jobless aid, the second round of $1,200 direct payments and money for schools, testing and vaccines, among other provisions.

-Pelosi had said Tuesday was a deadline day, but she clarified in an interview with Bloomberg News that the aim is to spur the two sides to exchange their best proposals on a host of unresolved issues, not to close out all of their disagreements or have final legislative language at hand.

-“Let's see where we are," Pelosi said.
-“We all want to get an agreement."

 Pelosi has instructed her committee chairs to try to iron out details, but the Senate GOP negotiators do not appear as eager as she is.